-Option 2: Open shop during hours when the shop is not in use for regular Folk School activities.
+Open Shop gives you the opportunity to work on your own in the school shop, during hours when the shop is not in use for regular Folk School activities.
 This option is made available to students who have:

-- completed at least one 5-session unit of Principles of Woodworking or equivalent,
+- completed at least two 5-session units of Principles of Woodworking or equivalent,

 - have the approval of the instructor.